Haysi in Dickenson County, Virginia — The American South (Mid-Atlantic)

 Erected 2000 by Department of Historic Resources.
 (Marker Number XB-23.)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Dr. Tivis C. & Emma Sutherland (a few steps from this marker); Colley’s Cabin (approx. 2.2 miles away); The Crooked Road Mill Rock Point Overlook (approx. 5.3 miles away); Mill Rock Point (approx. 5.3 miles away); Known But to God (approx. 6.4 miles away in Kentucky); Russell Fork Overlook (approx. 6.6 miles away in Kentucky); Richard Potter (approx. 7.3 miles away in Kentucky).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Dr. Tivis C. & Emma Sutherland (a few steps from this marker); Colley’s Cabin (approx. 2.2 miles away); The Crooked Road (approx. 5.3 miles away); Mill Rock Point Overlook (approx. 5.3 miles away); Mill Rock Point (approx. 5.3 miles away); Formation Of The Breaks (approx. 5˝ miles away); The Name Breaks (approx. 5˝ miles away); Clinchfield Overlook (approx. 5˝ miles away).

 More about this marker.
 This marker replaces a marker with the same number but titled “Indian Outrage” erected here in Haysi before 1930 which read, “In 1792, Indians attacked the home of David Musick, near Honacker.
 Russell County, killing him and capturing his wife and five children.
 Near here the Indians were overtaken by pursuing settlers an the captives were retaken.”